identify202020/did-method/did_kr_method.md

 ### Non-repudiation
 The DID owner generates a proof (digital signature) with the private key and verifies the signature with the public key paired with the private key in the blockchain.
 ### Providing Traffic Security
- KR.identifying provides traffic security using TLS protocols.
+Korea Mobile Identity System provides traffic security using TLS protocols.

 ### Storing Data
- KR.identifying stores only the following data in the blockchain:
+Korea Mobile Identity System stores only the following data in the blockchain:
 • DID documents containing public keys
 • Signing value used to verify evidence of a verifiable claim

 ### Consensus Algorithm
-For the security of blockchain nodes, KR.identifying uses signature-based Delegated Proof of Stake consensus algorithms and BFTs (2/3).
+For the security of blockchain nodes, Korea Mobile Identity System uses signature-based Delegated Proof of Stake consensus algorithms and BFTs (2/3).

 # Privacy Considerations

-KR.identifying  blockchain and DID documents do not contain Personally-Identifiable Information (PII).
+Korea Mobile Identity System   blockchain and DID documents do not contain Personally-Identifiable Information (PII).
-Currently, KR.identifying stores only the following data in the blockchain:
+Currently, Korea Mobile Identity System stores only the following data in the blockchain:
 • DID documents containing public keys
 • Information that include VC schema and revocation to verify the verifiable credential